 HUD-VASH Voucher Tracking: used for recording V8 HUD-VASH Voucher Tracking

-RETIRED (Outreach and Engagement): category for retired HUD Contact services prior to 2017 HUD Data Standards
+RETIRED (Outreach and Engagement): retired HUD Contact services prior to 2017 HUD Data Standards

-RETIRED (Outreach Contact): category for retired HUD Contact Services introduced in 2017 HUD Data Standards
+RETIRED (Outreach Contact): retired HUD Contact Services introduced in 2017 HUD Data Standards

 - The "Housing" Category should be selected only when you are configuring a service for a Program that has an "Emergency Shelter" Program Type and a "Night by Night" Method of Tracking.

 - Clarity Human Services does not allow for a client to receive two Housing Category services (e.g. bed nights) on the same day.

 Site: the type of location in which the service is provided.

 Site Type: the setting in which the service is provided.
 This configuration determines subsequent service setting options.
 If you selected "Housing" as the Category, then you should select either "Residential: special needs only" or "Residential: special needs and non-special needs" as the Site Type.

 Status: whether the service is active or inactive (e.g., year-round vs. seasonal services).